Exorcism and Demonic Possession

 Those who Choose Evil

-In other cases, an evil spirit may enter us because of involvement in evil practices such as the occult, The occult is any practice that involves ceremonies, rituals, chants, magic, or activities that are obviously not God centered.
-These activities or rituals can change the course of nature, the lives of those who are involved in such practices, and of course, the innocent victims.
+In other cases, an evil spirit may enter us because of involvement in evil practices such as the occult.
+The occult is any practice that involves ceremonies, rituals, chants, magic, or activities that are obviously not God centered.
+These activities or rituals can change the course of nature, the lives of those who are involved in such practices, and of course, the so-called innocent victims.

 The Ouija board is a popular occult board game and there is also Dungeons and Dragons.
 Satan's main target in Dungeons and Dragons game is our youth.
 With Dungeons and Dragons, the most powerful and successful players are those who use magic.
 There is a Dungeons Master Guide that even teaches new beginners how to communicate with the dead, cast spells, and learn to chant.
 In fact, most if not all role-playing and fantasy games includes the evil practice of magic--in addition to being extremely violent games (for example, having as one of their main plot going around killing people or creatures by magic and by the use of weapons); all such and like games (see evil video games) are therefore evil and forbidden to play and find enjoyment in.
 They also invites demons into one's soul.

 The use of magic revolves around evil spirits, psychic abilities and contacting spirits.
 Magic is a power that does not involve God.
-It is a power that is derived from such things as voodoo, sorcery, primitive religions and Satanism.
+It is a power that is derived from such things as voodoo, sorcery, witchcraft, primitive religions and Satanism.
 Most witches who use magic swear that they do not worship Satan but worship the gods and goddesses of nature (The gods and goddesses of nature are hardly Jesus Christ!
 Of course they worship Satan!
-Do not let someone who practices this occult tell you otherwise!).
+Do not let someone who practices this occult practice tell you otherwise!).
 Many of these individuals are unknown because they blend in quite well.
-They can be found attending church services in every denomination and they practice their magic on the side.
-If someone tells you white magic is ok--don't believe them!!
+They can be found attending religious services in every denomination and they practice their magic on the side.
+If someone tells you white magic is ok--don't believe them.